Fuzzdkk/LogLine/README.md

 4798,A user's local group membership was enumerated.<br>
 1102,The audit log was cleared

+## Microsoft Recommended Event IDs

+The provided `events.txt` file includes a list of EventIDs that Microsoft recommends should be logged as a minimum for effective security auditing and monitoring.
+This list is based on the events detailed in Microsoft's documentation.
+For more details on the recommended events, please refer to the [Appendix L – Events to Monitor](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/plan/appendix-l--events-to-monitor) page.

 ## Installation

 1. Clone or download this repository.